 I start by chopping a slice or two of bacon, and put it in a pot over medium to start browning.

 Then I use my nifty Vidalia Chop Wizard to quickly chop an onion and throw it in the pot, too.
 Although I have a food processor, this gadget is quicker to use and clean up when I have a small job.
 (And it’s fun.)

 When the bacon has started to brown and the onion is translucent, I put in about two cups of water and a teaspoonful of Better Than Bouillon.
 If I have homemade or canned chicken broth I sometimes use that instead.
 You could even use plain water, I just think the chicken broth adds depth of flavor.

-I add the frozen cowpeas, bring them to a boil, then lower the heat back to a simmer.
-After they’ve cooked awhile I add salt and pepper to taste.
+I then add the frozen cowpeas.
+Bring them to a boil, then lower the heat back to a simmer.
+When they’ve cooked awhile I add salt and pepper to taste.
 After about 30-45 minutes they’ll be ready to eat.
 Enjoy!